POL1015 : UK Politics: Westminster and Beyond

 The module aims to promote the following knowledge outcomes:

-• A foundational knowledge of key concepts, issues and debates related to UK politics
+• Foundational knowledge of key institutions, relationships and theories related to UK politics.

 Intended Skill Outcomes